pocon/Computer-Club/Week 5/Exercises/challenge.md

 ## Stock Listing ##

-The challenge is to generate a list of companies with their market cap in order, from biggest to smallest
+The challenge is to generate a list of companies with their market cap in order, from biggest to smallest.
+You will only need to deal with stocks who have market caps in the billions (their market cap is suffixed with a 'B').

 **Note:** The Hard Exercise is an introduction to this, you won't get any of this without it: https://github.com/pocon/Computer-Club/blob/master/Week%205/Exercises/3-Hard.md